General Irish landscape: Ireland is incredibly beautiful

 The origins and distribution of the O’Donoghues (however spelt) in Ireland over time

-There are fifteen known O’Donoghue ancient tribal/septal areas in Ireland.
-They were in Munster: Tipperary, Cork/Kerry, Clare, Waterford – Leinster: Kilkenny, Wicklow/Dublin, Meath – Connaught: Galway, Mayo/Sligo, Cavan.
+There are twenty recognised O’Donoghue ancient tribal/septal areas and fourteen associated ones in Ireland.
+The recognised ones were in Munster: Limerick, Tipperary, Cork, Kerry, Clare, Waterford – Leinster: Kilkenny, Wicklow/Dublin, Meath, Westmeath, Offaly – Connaught: Galway, Mayo/Sligo – Ulster: Cavan, Down.
 Considerable migration took place over the centuries and family groups took root in many other counties (eg Clare, Limerick, Waterford, Roscommon and others), which would today be recognised as their areas of origin.

 People who can participate